How Meeker, a small hunter's haven, became a medical destination

 The clinic is growing, but Borchard doesn’t want outposts

-Leslie Boyd, a Grand Junction retiree, found out about the Meeker orthopedic clinic from a paid-for Pioneers- generated article in the Grand Junction Daily Sentinel.
+Leslie Boyd, a Grand Junction retiree, found out about the Meeker orthopedic clinic from a paid-for Pioneers-generated article in the Grand Junction Daily Sentinel.
 She took it to her physical therapist to ask for his advice.
 He recommended she go to Borchard.
 She said he told her Borchard was the only surgeon he would recommend for her crippling knee problems.

 She arrived in Meeker with a touch of trepidation.

-Note: CORRECTION: This story was updated Nov.
-29, 2022, at 11:34 a.m. to reflect that Dr. Kevin Borchard served in the U.S. Air Force.
-Rachel Gates’ work was also updated.
-She is marketing director for Pioneers Medical Center and director of its foundation.